Residency Permits in Cyprus (EU)

-On the basis of a Council of Ministers’ Decision dated 24th of May 2013 foreign investors can acquire citizenship of Cyprus by investment of 2,500,000 – 5,000,0000 EUR depending on the chosen investment option.
+On the basis of a Council of Ministers’ Decision dated 24th of May 2013 foreign investors can acquire citizenship of Cyprus by investment of 2,000,000 EUR depending on the chosen investment option.
 In addition to the above-mentioned investment the applicant is expected to purchase residence in Cyprus the cost of which must exceed the amount of EUR 500,000 (+ 5 % VAT).
+If all the investment is put into property then 2,000,000 EUR (instead of 2,500,000 EUR) is sufficient for citizenship application.
 More information about naturalization by exception can be found on the following link: citizenship of Cyprus (EU) Our legal fee to assist with citizenship application is EUR 50,000 per typical family of 3 or 4 members.

 Question: We are in common-law relationship.
 Can we apply together for Category F as a family?

 Answer: Legislation of Cyprus does not recognize common-law unions.
 You should get married or invest and apply separately.